ADORSYS-GIS/wazuh-server/Agent Enrollment/linux-server.md

 ### Step 1: Download and Run the Setup Script

-Download the setup script from the repository and run it to configure the Wazuh agent with the necessary parameters for secure communication with the Wazuh Manager.
+Download the setup script from the repository and run it to configure the Wazuh agent for Servers with the necessary parameters for secure communication with the Wazuh Manager.

 ```bash
 curl -SL --progress-bar https://raw.githubusercontent.com/ADORSYS-GIS/wazuh-server/main/scripts/setup-server.sh | WAZUH_MANAGER=your-wazuh-manager.domain bash